Savannah Conner

 Beth Rogers

-MS, LAC | 479.957.5862| BETH@OAKSCOUNSELING.NET
+MS, LPC | 479.957.5862| BETH@OAKSCOUNSELING.NET

 I love a good story.
 Every person’s life tells a story with chapters of joy, grief, surprise and pain.
 I believe in the value of hope in the midst of our struggles and have seen counseling provide space for such hope.
 I believe that counseling is a tool that serves to promote personal growth, healing and change.
 My approach to therapy is centered around the idea that people are separate from their problems.
 I believe that you have the skills and ability to rewrite your story; my role is to help you find your voice.
-I work with adults, adolescents, and couples who are processing challenges big and small.
+I work with adults and couples who are processing challenges big and small.
 Whether you are experiencing anxiety, depression, grief, issues of identity or are overwhelmed with it all, your story matters and I would be honored to work with you.

 Roxanne Ross